AndroidPillars/SQL/README.md

 - Two Categories -> Column Constraints, Table Constraints
 - Column Constraints means contsraint the data in a column to certain conditions.
 - Table Constraints applied to the entire table rather than an to an individual column.
+- Table Constraints will use the following keywords (i.e.)
+- CHECK (Condition) -  To check a condition when inserting or updating data.
+- REFERENCES - To constraint the value stored in the column that must exist in a column in another Table.
+- UNIQUE (column_list) - Forces the value stored in the Column listed inside the paranthesis to be unique.
+- PRIMARY KEY (column_list) - Allows us to define the primary key that consists of multiple columns.

 ## Commonly Used Constraints